simonerigoni/hello_world/azure_durable_function_hello_world/README.md

 ## Running the code

 In VS Code if you have installed the Azure Functions Extension you can press F5.
 Now you can open your web browser and visit http://localhost:7071/api/orchestrators/hello_orchestrator.
-This will start executing a new instance of the specified orchestrator function.
+This will start the execution of a new instance of the specified orchestrator function.
 The response payload is a JSON object with some fields: one of which is `statusQueryGetUri.
 This field is the status URL of the orchestration instance and if you visit it you will see something like this:

 ```json
 {"name":"hello_orchestrator","instanceId":"...","runtimeStatus":"Completed","input":null,"customStatus":null,"output":["Hello World!","Hello World!"],"createdTime":"...","lastUpdatedTime":"..."}